moryba/Predicting-the-prices-of-Fiat-500-with-Linear-Regression/README.md

 - engine_power: Kw of the engine

-- age_in_days: age of the car in number of days
+- age_in_days: age of the car in days

 - km: kilometers of the car